New Jersey. Ever been?

 If you haven’t, that’s okay — most only go to the airports.
 Heck, I was one of those too.
 Newark International Airport is so close to Manhattan, when I lived in The City, I used to fly out of Newark a lot — more often than I can remember.
 I’ve only been through the actual city of Newark once, only because I was lost.
 It was around 2003 when I just moved to the East Coast from California, and I still remember the sad sights, the racial slurs, and how terrified I was.
 I wanted to get out of there as fast as I could and never ever return.

 Along with my Newark trauma, it took almost a year to adjust to East Coast life.
-You see, I was guilty of living in the California bubble — for a lack of a better term, and realized how rainbows and butterflies California is after I lived out of state.
+You see, I was guilty of living in the California bubble — for a lack of a better term — and realized how rainbows and butterflies California is after I lived out of state.
 I rarely experienced racial divide.
 I am Asian (Japanese), and in California —especially in the SF Bay Area— blatant racism is non existent.
 People never outright called me names until I got to the East Coast.
-Why people thought it ok to say go back where you came from or call me derogatory names was beyond me.
+Why people thought it was ok to say “go back where you came from” or call me derogatory names was beyond me.
 I couldn’t understand why strangers hated me so much.

 Another huge adjustment was witnessing socio-economic divides on a daily basis.
-Like, in my face.
 In California, our cities are separated —or shall I say segregated— and the socio-economic lines are rarely blurred.
 Ghetto?
 What ghetto?
 Oh, urban areas I mean; don’t want to make anyone uncomfortable by being politically incorrect.

 So coming from that, the cross country move was a huge adjustment and the East Coast felt like a whole ‘nother world.
 I was baffled, angry, then frustrated by clearly affluent people turning blind eyes to their surroundings.
-I went through a phase of yelling my disgust at the limos and town cars (in my head.)
-Wtf is wrong with you?
+I went through a phase of yelling my disgust at the limos and town cars (in my head) shuttling privileged people who only care about themselves and their personal wealth.
+Granted, it’s not their faults, as capitalism is what our country is built on but I just couldnt help but wonder: Wtf is wrong with you?
 Our country is falling apart, why aren’t you helping to fix it?
 Why don’t you care?
-To me, the ignorance is equivalent to flipping off our country and everything it stands for.
-Like they are inadvertently disrespecting what our ForeFathers fought for: Freedom.
-And The Constitution of the United States.
-Then after a while, my anger turned into sadness.
-I couldn’t and still can’t understand why so many people simply do not care…
+To me, the ignorance is equivalent to flipping off our country, everything it stands for and inadvertently disrespecting what our ForeFathers fought for: Freedom.
+Liberty.
+And justice for all.
+Then after I adjusted to life on the East Coast, my anger turned into sadness.
+I couldn’t and still can’t understand why so many people simply do not care.

 Am I making you uncomfortable?
 Are you judging me?
 Do you think I am being dramatic?
 Well, take a look at those cities in Google Image Search.
 Here we have Camden, Trenton and Newark – photos don’t lie.
 I haven’t stepped foot back in those three cities since 2005ish and the images are still burnt in my mind.

 The cities (outside of downtown) were mostly flat, and rundown buildings were stretched for miles on out.
-When I close my eyes and picture their streets, I still get overwhelmed by the sadness and helplessness — almost like claustrophobia from the thought of being stuck, as the same questions circle in my head: How is it okay the streets are scattered with broken glass, flat tires, garbage, and…filth.
-Why do the citizens hate me so much they think it is ok to call me hurtful names?
-Our educational system has failed… and what about the children?
+When I close my eyes and picture the streets, I still get overwhelmed by the sadness and helplessness — almost like claustrophobia from the thought of being stuck, as the same questions circle in my head: How is it okay the streets are scattered with broken glass, flat tires, garbage, and…filth.
+Why do the citizens hate me so much they think it is ok to call me racist names?
+And what about the children?
 Do the kids know there is a whole world, just waiting to be explored by them?
 That they can achieve anything they put their minds to??
 How do the residents…find hope?

 On and on the questions continue and it is frustrating how there are no answers.
 So it’s not really New Jersey I don’t like.
 It’s our people, our government, and the state of this country that I really don’t like.
-And in this cynical world, politicians like the Mayor of Newark, New Jersey, gives me a glimmer of hope.Please run for president, Mayor Booker.
-Our country needs more people like you really really bad.
+And the worst part, is that I don’t know how to make it better.